d-plaindoux/tyasta/README.md

 eval↓ (Lam e) d = VLam (λx → eval↓ e (x:d))
 ```

-The function in `VLamb`, defers the evaluation of the inner term pushing the parameter on top of the captured environment.
-Unfortunately F* has no support for coinductive types in this case we must replace the `VLamb` construction by another one.
-This can be done easily introducing the principle of closure which captures the inner element and the current environment.
+In fact, the function delays the evaluation of the internal term by pushing the captured value above the captured environment.
+Unfortunately, F* does not have support for coinductive types in this case, we have to replace the 'VLamb' construction with another.
+This can be done easily by introducing the closing principle that captures the inner element and the current environment.

 ```fstar
 type vterm      : Type -> Type =